Is everyone moving to Texas? No, but it sure seems that way.

 Here’s a list of the major electricity providers in Texas.
 There are over 45 electricity companies to choose from in Texas.
 Offers vary from fixed rate plans, variable month to month plans, free electricity at certain times, pre-paid electricity and plans with free gadgets like a smart WiFi thermostat or home hub.

-How to Find Apartment Electricity
+How to Find Apartment Electricity in Texas

 Apartment electricity is no different than shopping for other electricity in Texas, other than usage.